dlang-community/D-YAML/doc/html/_sources/tutorials/custom_types.txt

 Constructor
 -----------

-D:YAML uses the *Constructor* class to process each node to hold data type corresponding to its tag. *Constructor* stores a function for each supported tag to process it.
+D:YAML uses the `Constructor <../api/dyaml.constructor.html>`_ class to process each node to hold data type corresponding to its tag. *Constructor* stores a function for each supported tag to process it.
 These functions are supplied by the user using the *addConstructor()* method. *Constructor* is then passed to *Loader*, which parses YAML input.

+Struct types have no specific requirements for YAML support.
+Class types should define the *opEquals()* operator, as this is used in equality comparisons of nodes.
+Default class *opEquals()* compares references, which means two identical objects might be considered unequal.

 We will implement support for an RGB color type.
 It is implemented as the following struct: